-Your Students’ Union (SU) believes that fairly rewarded staff are central to a good student experience and is therefore in support of the strike.
-Please read our full statement outlining why we support this here.
+Your Students’ Union (SU) believes that fairly rewarded staff are central to a good student experience and has been in support of the strike.
+Please read our full statement outlining why we supported this here.

 To find out more about the national issue, please see here.

 Here is our current advice to those students affected: